advanderveer/27067dd17/slot/README.md

      N block as indication of how good the proposers are at finding high values, a large network should be able to find super high values.
 Some high draws might be lucky, but overall it should indicate the size of the network.
+- [] implement the out of order handler
+- [x] implement the broadcast deduplication filter

 ## Protocol
 - Each member uses its clock to decide in which round we are, each round is a 5s